COVID-19 pandemic: Transition to later phases

 Epidemics and pandemics usually end when the disease becomes endemic, and when the disease becomes "an accepted, manageable part of normal life in a given society".
 As of March 2024, there was no widely agreed definition of when a disease is or is not a pandemic, though efforts at a formal definition were underway.
 Experts asked by Time that month noted that COVID-19 continued to circulate and cause disease, but expressed uncertainty as to whether it should still be described as a pandemic.
+In December 2024, Director-General of the World Health Organization Tedros Adhanom Ghebreyesus stated that COVID should not be referred to in past tense as it is "still with us, still causes acute disease and Long COVID and still kills...
+The world might want to forget about COVID-19, but we cannot afford to."

+By 2025, five years after the start of the pandemic, experts asked by The Independent and The Washington Post generally considered COVID-19 to have become endemic.
+Cases and deaths from COVID-19 still remained high; in the United States, the only two infectious diseases causing more than 10,000 deaths a year were flu and COVID, according to an expert in The Washington Post.

 Long-term effects

 Economic

-Despite strong economic rebounds following the initial lockdowns in early 2020, towards the latter phases of the pandemic, many countries began to experience long-term economic effects.
+Despite strong economic rebounds following the initial lockdowns in early 2020, toward the latter phases of the pandemic, many countries began to experience long-term economic effects.
 Several countries saw high inflation rates which had global impacts, particularly in developing countries.
 Some economic impacts such as supply chain and trade operations were seen as more permanent as the pandemic exposed major weaknesses in these systems.

 In Australia, the pandemic caused an increase in occupational burnout in 2022.

 During the pandemic, a large percentage of workers in Canada came to prefer working from home, which had an impact on the traditional work model.
 Some corporations made efforts to force workers to return to work on-site, while some embraced the idea.